-• Make sure to attach the new sparepart line in the same way as the old one.
+Make sure to attach the new sparepart line in the same way as the old one.

 The long sparepart line has a knot at the end, this knot is there to block the pulley from sliding over.
 Now pull the ring through the loop and attach to the flying line.
+Redo the front- and back main lines and pull the knots tight.

-• Reconnect the flying lines again, and then repeat the same procedure on the other side.
+Reconnect the flying lines again, and then repeat the same procedure on the other side.
 Pull all knots tight and check the bridle carefully.

-Warning: After exchanging the sparepart lines, do a mixertest and adjust the mixer accordingly.
+Warning: After exchanging the sparepart lines, do the bridle check and adjust the camber trim system accordingly.

-12.02 Little Connection Lines
+13.02 Little Connection Lines